Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 	Based on this forward induction, the solution is that player 1 will offer money to player 2 and persuade player 2 to form an alliance with him successfully.
 After cooperating with player 2 and seizing player 3’s money, player1 will break the cooperation and take player 2’s money.
 Finally, Player 1 can have 17 billion dollars, while player 2 and player 3 can only have 0 billion dollars. <br>

-* Efficiency and fairness<br>
+* Evaluation<br>

-	Efficiency: this is not applicable in this game.
-The total wealth among the three players is given and will not change according to how they behave.<br>
+	Efficiency: The total wealth among the three players is given and will not change according to how they behave.
+Thus, the efficient level of the equilibrium solution is the same as other solutions.<br>

 	Fairness: Under this solution, player 1 will get all the money, and player 2 and player 3 will have nothing.
+On an absolute level, player 1 takes all the money.
+This is not fair.
+On a relative level, compared to the beginning, player 1 is better off, and player 2 and player 3 are worse off.
 Hence, this solution is not a fair solution.

 ### Code